 DUI means Driving Under the Influence of not just alcohol but also drugs.

 DO NOT Plead Guilty without having first obtain professional legal advice from a traffic law specialist.
 You have too much to lose.
 Remember there is no penalty if you are acquitted of the charges.
-We have thousands of hours Court experience Call 09 213 9984 or 0210 2964 279 to discuss your case with an experienced DUI expert today .
+We have thousands of hours Court experience Call 0210 2964 279 now to discuss your case with an experienced Drink Drive Lawyer today .

 For the standard alcohol or drug impaired driving offence, if you drive or attempted to drive with a breath level over 400 mcg or a blood concentration exceeding 80mg/100ml you face a prison term of up to 3 months if it is your first offence.

 Drink/drug impaired drivers under the age of 20, also face a prison term of up to 3 month and the levels are much less , the levels are 150cmg of breath or 30mg/100ml of blood

 For those facing their third or subsequent offence, the penalties significantly increase to a prison term of up to two years.

 For the most serious drink or drug impaired driving offending causing injury or death, offenders face 5 years jail if a person is injured and up to 10 years if death is caused person is injured and up to 10 years if death is caused.